 1. The Dolomites – Alpine Beauty at Its Peak

 Who hasn’t heard of the Dolomites?
 These alpine mountains sit in Northern Italy, with slightly cooler temperatures that attract throngs of domestic and international travellers alike.
-When the snow melts and ski gear is set aside, out come the walking boots — cementing the Dolomites’ title as one of Italy’s best hiking destinations.
+When the snow melts set your ski gear aside, and get out your walking boots and head for the Dolomites, one of Italy’s best hiking destinations.
 Summer and early fall are perfect seasons for walking.

-The dramatic peaks are best for experienced hikers without fear of exposed scrambles.
-The region is also known for its Via Ferrata routes (precarious metal infrastructure anchored into rockface to enable brave but easier climbing).
+The dramatic peaks are best for experienced climbers.
+The region is also known for its Via Ferrata routes.

 2. Cinque Terre – Coastal Trails With Breathtaking Views